-The Composite signal is both a faster and a more realistic signal than a puretone sweep because there is no waiting for a progression of tones to complete, and, like speech, a broad spectrum of frequencies is used simultaneously.
-The Composite signal updates several times a second.
+Operationally, the Composite signal is both a faster and a more realistic signal than a pure-tone sweep because there is no waiting for a progression of tones to complete, and, like speech, a broad spectrum of frequencies is used simultaneously.
+The Composite signal typically repeats 100 times a second.
+A complete response can thus be generated in 10 milliseconds.